MathieuYue/rel_sim/ASYNC_README.md

 1. **Import Errors**: Ensure you're importing the async functions correctly
 2. **Runtime Errors**: Make sure you're using `await` with async functions
 3. **Memory Issues**: Reduce the number of concurrent simulations if you encounter memory problems
+4. **JSON Parsing Failures**: Check logs for retry messages and raw responses

 ### Debugging

-- Use the test script to verify basic functionality
+- Use the test scripts to verify basic functionality
 - Check that your API keys are properly configured
 - Monitor network requests and responses for API-related issues
+- Look for retry messages in logs to identify problematic prompts or schemas
+- Examine raw responses when all retries fail to understand the issue